-- 5.1 Trees are to be set back a minimum of: - Offset from road as per Liveable Neighbourhoods - 1m from footpath mow strip/garden edging and paved surfaces - 1.5m from crossovers - 2.5m from structures including (but not limited to) walls, built elements, signs and streetlights
+- 5.1 Trees shall be set back a minimum of: - Offset from road as per Liveable Neighbourhoods - 1m from footpath mow strip/garden edging and paved surfaces - 1.5m from crossovers - 2.5m from structures including (but not limited to) walls, built elements, signs and streetlights

-Where this cannot be achieved, the City of Wanneroo is to be contacted to discuss alternatives.
+Where this cannot be achieved, the City of Wanneroo shall be contacted to discuss alternatives.

-- 5.2 A minimum of 150 trees per hectare is required for Public Open Space. - 5.3 POS trees to be a minimum of 70% native with appropriate species. - 5.4 The selection and placement of trees species should take into account: - Perth's annual coastal plain rainfall (700mm/a) in areas with temporary or no irrigation (trees with higher water demands will not survive) - Adjacent private property's access to light. - The crown of the tree at maturity should not overhang private property (preventing leaf and fruit/nut drop into private property). - The crown of a nut drop/fruit fall tree at maturity should not overhang onto paved areas, footpaths and dual use paths (trip/slip hazard) offset to City of Wanneroo assets and private property. - 5.5 Trees should be planted on the East, North and West sides of play and picnic areas to ensure full shading of the area and equipment once trees reach maturity, taking tree failure into account. - 5.6 Retained trees are to be protected during construction as per AS 4970-2009. - 5.7 Mature, transplanted trees are to be accompanied with a temporary watering license that is valid for five years.
+- 5.2 Alternate offsets for tree species which cause infrastructure and private property damage.
+The following offsets are required from property boundaries, dual use paths, footpaths, walls, structures and paving: - Araucarias 10m - Ficus hillii 7m - Ficus macrophylla 15m - Ficus rubiginosa 7m - 5.3 A minimum of 150 trees per hectare is required for POS. - 5.4 POS trees to be a minimum of 70% native with appropriate species. - 5.5 The selection and placement of trees species should take into account: - Perth's annual coastal plain rainfall (700mm per year) in areas with temporary or no irrigation (trees with higher water demands will not survive) - Adjacent private property's access to natural light - The crown of the tree at maturity should not overhang private property (preventing leaf and fruit/nut drop into private property) - The crown of a nut drop/fruit fall tree at maturity should not overhang onto paved areas, footpaths and dual use paths (trip/slip hazard) offset to City of Wanneroo assets and private property - 5.6 Trees should be planted on the east, north and west sides of play and picnic areas to ensure full shading of the area and equipment once trees reach maturity, taking tree failure into account. - 5.7 Retained trees shall be protected during construction as per AS 4970-2009. - 5.8 Mature, transplanted trees shall be accompanied with a temporary watering license that is valid for five years.